-- Ductless heat pumps, commonly known as mini-splits, are a great option for homes and businesses without existing ductwork or for rooms that always seem too hot or too cold.
+- Ductless heat pumps, commonly known as mini-splits, are a great option for homes without existing ductwork or for rooms that always seem too hot or too cold.
 These systems can cost-effectively replace electric baseboard heating and window air conditioners, as well as displace oil or propane heating systems.
 They are more cost-effective than gas heating systems for much of the winter.

 - Ducted heat pumps operate using the same type of duct system as a central air conditioner or furnace and are often referred to as central heat pumps.
-These highly efficient systems can work well for homes or businesses that already have ducts.
+These highly efficient systems can work well for homes that already have ducts.

 Air to Water Heat Pumps

 Air to water heat pumps (AWHPs) are emerging in New England as an alternative for homes that do not have central ducting for heating and cooling.
 Like the more common ductless mini-split heat pumps, AWHPs take heat from outdoor air and move it indoors.
 The difference is that AWHPs distribute heated water inside the home, while mini-splits distribute heated air.
 So, AWHPs can tie into existing hot water heating systems (baseboards, radiators, or radiant floors), although changes are usually required to adapt to the lower temperature water produced by the AWHP.
 (Source: HeatSmart Alliance)